-Proposed changes to the On Field Misconduct Rules will be presented at tomorrow’s meeting of the Rugby League Council, following a review into procedures for dealing with On-Field Misconduct carried out in consultation with clubs.
+Changes to the On Field Misconduct Rules have been introduced for 2023, after the Rugby League Council and RFL Board approved the recommendations of a review into procedures for dealing with On-Field Misconduct carried out in consultation with clubs.

 The review was recommended by the RFL executive in July, five years after a previous club-led review, and partly in response to the impact of changes to charging and sentencing guidelines that were introduced for the 2022 season, leading to significant increases in the number of charges and resulting suspensions – all introduced with the priority of player safety.

 Clubs at each tier of the professional competitions were asked to nominate representatives for a review group, which comprised: Robert Hicks (RFL Director of Operations and Legal); Richard Yates (RFL Head of Legal); Garreth Carvell (RLPA, GMB Union); Neil Hampshire (Hunslet); Gary Hetherington (Leeds Rhinos); Kevin Nicholas (Batley Bulldogs); and Mike Rush (St Helens).

 It has involved consideration of how other contact and collision sports and the NRL regulate the areas of foul play and misconduct, and further consultation with Club Chairs and CEOs, Coaches and Players, Match Officials, the Match Review Panel, and Operational Rules Tribunal Members and Chairs.

 The first key finding of the review group was that the processes followed by the Match Review Panel meetings and Operational Rules “are thorough, professional and appropriate to ensure the sport continues to meet its requirements to clubs, players and fans”.

 There was also an observation that the changes to charging and sentencing guidelines introduced for 2022 had delivered the desired changes in player behaviour.